 Step 1 – Affordability

 CVS first want to determine if a car lease is affordable to you.
-For example, they like to know what your total monthly income is, compare that to your expenditure and calculate the expendable income you and/or your household have.
+For example, they like to know what your total monthly income is, compare that to your expenditure and calculate the expendable income you and/or your household has.

-Tip – Before you apply with CVS I strongly recommend that you check what income you have left over each month after paying your rent/mortgage, utility bills etc. If you have any reasonable amount of money left over to maintain another regular monthly payment you’ll have an excellent chance of being accepted with their bad credit car leasing finance.
+My tip – Before you apply with CVS I strongly recommend that you check what income you have left over each month after paying your rent/mortgage, utility bills etc. If you have any reasonable amount of money left over to maintain another regular monthly payment you’ll have an excellent chance of being accepted with their bad credit car leasing finance.